nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * Tasks with date and time specified will be added to WhatNow as a deadline task and will be displayed under the header "Schedule".

 Examples:
-* `add �CS2016 Tutorial� every Tuesday from 12pm to 2.30pm t/medium`
+* `add "CS2016 Tutorial" every Tuesday from 12pm to 2.30pm t/medium`
 Adds a Schedule task "CS2106 Tutorial" of medium priority on every Tuesday from 12pm to 2.30pm.
-* `add �Drashti�s Birthday� every 30 Aug t/high`
+* `add "Drashti's Birthday" every 30 Aug t/high`
-Adds a Schedule task "Drashti�s Birthday" of high priority every 30 Aug.
+Adds a Schedule task "Drashti's Birthday" of high priority every 30 Aug.
-* `add �Java Workshop� from 12/12/2016 8am to 15/12/2016 5pm t/high`
+* `add "Java Workshop" from 12/12/2016 8am to 15/12/2016 5pm t/high`
 Adds a Schedule task "Java Workshop" of high priority from 12 December 2016 8am to 15 December 2016 5pm.

 <p align="center">